OmenApps/django-postgresql-dag/docs/debug.md

 # Debugging DAG Queries

-django-postgresql-dag builds complex recursive CTEs for graph traversal, but by default the generated SQL is invisible.
+django-postgresql-dag builds recursive CTEs for graph traversal, and by default the generated SQL is invisible.
 The `log_queries` context manager lets you inspect the CTE SQL on demand, with zero overhead when not in use.

-## Basic Usage
+## Basic usage

 ```python
 from django_postgresql_dag.debug import log_queries